Azure/AppConfiguration/releaseNotes/MicrosoftAzureAppConfigurationAspNetCore.md

 ### [Package (NuGet)](https://www.nuget.org/packages/Microsoft.Azure.AppConfiguration.AspNetCore)

 ### 4.0.0-preview - July 23, 2020
-* Added multi-targeting support for .NET Core 3.1. [#173](https://github.com/Azure/AppConfiguration-DotnetProvider/issues/173)
+* Added multi-targeting support for .NET Core 3.1 besides .NET Standard 2.0. [#173](https://github.com/Azure/AppConfiguration-DotnetProvider/issues/173)
+* Extracted out the code to retrieve required dependencies for configuration refresh from `IApplicationBuilder.UseAzureAppConfiguration()` to `IServiceCollection.AddAzureAppConfiguration()` in the package `Microsoft.Extensions.Configuration.AzureAppConfiguration`, so it could be re-used for non ASP.NET Core applications.
+    * Users must call `IServiceCollection.AddAzureAppConfiguration()` to register the required services for configuration refresh before they can call `IApplicationBuilder.UseAzureAppConfiguration()`.
+    * An exception is thrown when the required services for configuration refresh could not be retrieved from the `IServiceCollection` instance. [#166](https://github.com/Azure/AppConfiguration-DotnetProvider/issues/166)
 * Updated `Microsoft.Extensions.Configuration.AzureAppConfiguration` reference to `4.0.0-preview`.
 See the [release notes](./MicrosoftExtensionsConfigurationAzureAppConfiguration.md) for more information on the changes.

 ### 3.0.2 - July 01, 2020